 Moreover, as technology progresses and newer game mechanics become available, there’s an opportunity to integrate these advancements to ensure your recruitment games remain state-of-the-art.
 This consistent evolution ensures that you’re attracting top talent and providing them with an experience that resonates with current trends and preferences.

 Set Goals for Gamification in Recruiting

 While gamification in recruiting has many merits, the concept isn’t without its potential pitfalls.
-In order to employ recruitment games that are actually effective and not just a novelty, begin by setting goals.
+To employ recruitment games that are actually effective and not just a novelty, begin by setting goals.

-What is it you’re hoping to achieve by adding gamification to your recruiting strategy?
+What are you hoping to achieve by adding gamification to your recruiting strategy?
 Is it more eyes on your careers page (check out the MyMarriottHotel case study for a great success story in this area)?
 A wider pool of applicants?
 To weed out unqualified candidates?
 Once you’ve established your goals, it will be much easier to identify what kind of gamification suits your purpose.

-As with any new recruitment tool, tracking your progress consistently and analyzing the results on a regular basis is paramount.
+As with any new recruitment tool, tracking your progress consistently and analyzing the results regularly is paramount.
 Set key performance indicators that you’ll use to assess the effectiveness of your recruitment games.
 Some of these might include:

 - Your overall number of applicants

 - Time spent on your website, repeat visits to career page